 Course Selection and Academic Planning

 Greenwich High School has a strong college going culture.
-In the second semester of 8th grade, the middle school counselors collaborate with the 8th grade teachers, the program leaders at Greenwich High School, and with their students and parents to select 9th grade courses that will keep the doors open to many opportunities after high school.
+In the second semester of 8th grade, the Central, Eastern, and Western Middle School counselors collaborate with the 8th grade teachers, the program leaders at Greenwich High School, and with their students and parents to select 9th grade courses that will keep the doors open to many opportunities after high school.
 A series of 8th to 9th grade bridge activities are scheduled for students and parents each school year.

 Do you want to consider our local regional/state public school options for high school?
 Click here for a chart comparing the program offerings of GHS, AITE, Stamford Agriscience, J.M.
 Wright Tech and the Center for Global Studies.